Discovery-Software/objective-c-conventions/README.md

  * Return and break often.
  * No spaces between parentheses and their contents.
  * Your conditions should reflect your intent.
+  * Use temporary variables to clarify your intent, if necessary.

 ```objc
 if (shitIsBad) return;